 (7) Application for the registration of a business, or for the issue of an area licence, or for approval to the transfer of a registration or of an area licence, shall be made to the Corporation in the prescribed manner.

-[Section 22C inserted by No. 11 of 1995 s.
+[Section 22C inserted: No. 11 of 1995 s.
 30.]

 22D.
 Cancelling or suspending registration or area licence